ThomasIommi/RestaurantReviews/README.md

 * Accessibility > 90
 * Progessive Web App > 90

+**NOTE FOR REVIEWERS**: As suggested in */frontend/resources/audits/* there are 2 screenshots of Lighthouse audits, one with 3G connection and CPU slowdown, the other in no throttling mode.
+BTW Thank you for the tips and tricks!

 ### Installation

 This app requires [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com/) to be installed.